 4.6.2 A review of the Environment Agency Reservoir Maps indicates that the site is within an area at risk from reservoir flooding.
 Reservoir flooding can be extremely dangerous due to the speed and volume of the water released which may be with little or no warning.
 Since this is a prediction of a worst case scenario, it's unlikely that any actual flood would be this large.
 Reservoir flooding is also extremely unlikely with no loss of life attributed since 1925.
-The Local Authority for each reservoir listed below could be contacted for further information on local emergency plans.

-Figure 4-2: Extend of flooding from reservoirs (Source Environment Agency3)
+Figure 4-2: Extend of flooding from reservoirs (Source Environment Agency)

-3 <http://watermaps.environment-agency.gov.uk/wiyby/wiyby.aspx?&topic=ufmfsw#x=357683&y=355134&scale=2> [accessed 09/05/2022]
+<http://watermaps.environment-agency.gov.uk/wiyby/wiyby.aspx?&topic=ufmfsw#x=357683&y=355134&scale=2> [accessed 13/12/2024]